-- This exam consists of 10 pages with a total of 8 problems. - · You can obtain a maximum of 40 points.
-There are 5 bonus points. - · Allowed resources: - Any electronic resources accessible using only the external mouse. - You can cite results from the lecture notes or slides, but results from the exercises must be rewritten in full.
+- This exam consists of 10 pages with a total of 8 problems. - You can obtain a maximum of 40 points.
+There are 5 bonus points. - · Allowed resources: - Printed or handwritten notes. - You can cite results from the lecture notes or slides, but results from the exercises must be rewritten in full.
 For example, you cannot write something like "this is true by exercise 3.1(a)." - · All answers have to be written on your own paper. - · Only write on one side of each sheet of paper. - Write with black or blue pen on white DIN A4 paper. - Write the page number, your name and immatriculation number on every sheet.